Sairaj-25/yt-ai-notes/README.md

 - **Seamless URL Processing:** Simply paste a YouTube link to generate content.
 - **Automated Audio Extraction:** Handles audio downloading and formatting entirely in the background.
 - **Smart Formatting:** AI generates structured content with headings, bullet points, and actionable summaries.
-- **User Authentication:** Secure login and signup system for users to save and manage their generated blogs.
+- **User Authentication:** Secure login and signup system for users to save and manage their generated Notess.
-- **RESTful-Style API:** Includes a dedicated JSON API endpoint (`/generate-blog/`) for background processing.
+- **RESTful-Style API:** Includes a dedicated JSON API endpoint (`/generate-Notes/`) for background processing.
 - **Modern UI:** Clean, responsive frontend built with Tailwind CSS.

 ---